There are good fats and bad fats, and trans fats belong on the “bad” list.

 Ritz Crackers.
 Memories of my childhood flood back to me when I look at this box.

 I used to love them as a child, as a teen, and even as a young adult too.
-I remember struggling with the thought of putting the box down, but the taste was just so addictive and overpowering.

 Just look at that ingredients profile: refined flour, trans-fat, sugar, corn syrup.
 Despite showing trans fat in the ingredients panel, the nutrition facts paint an entirely different story: “Trans Fat 0g.”